peteroupc/peteroupc.github.io/random.md

 On the other hand, an application need not use seeding if the randomness is only used for slight and inconspicuous visual variations, provided the visual variations have no impact on application functionality and do not implicate computer or information security.
 For such purposes, the random number generator need only be as strong as required to achieve the desired visual variations.

+<a id=Using_Random_Number_Generators></a>
 ## Using Random Number Generators

 The following topics deal with the practical use of RNGs in applications.
 Unless stated otherwise, they apply regardless of the kind of RNG used (such as unpredictable, statistical, or seedable).

-### RNG Building Blocks
+<a id=Random_Number_Extraction></a>
+### Random Number Extraction

-Two methods given below form the building blocks for writing code that makes practical use of randomness.
+Two methods given below can serve as building blocks for writing code that makes practical use of randomness.
 Both methods assume the RNG produces uniformly random numbers, like the RNGs described in this page.

-1. The first building-block is to generate a random integer from 0 inclusive to N exclusive (here called `RNDINT(N)`), where N is an integer greater than 0.
+1. The first method is to generate a random integer from 0 inclusive to N exclusive (here called `RNDINT(N)`), where N is an integer greater than 0.
 To do so, use the RNG to generate as many random bits as used to represent N-minus-1, then convert those bits to a nonnegative integer.
 If that nonnegative integer is N or greater, repeat this process.
-2. The second building-block is to generate a random number from 0 inclusive to 1 exclusive.
-This can be implemented by calling `RNDINT(X)` and dividing by X.  For 64-bit IEEE 854 floating-point numbers (Java `double`), X will be 2<sup>53</sup>.
+2. The second method is to generate a random number from 0 inclusive to 1 exclusive.
+This can be implemented by calling `RNDINT(X)` and dividing by X, where X is an integer which is the number of fractional parts between 0 and 1.
+For 64-bit IEEE 854 floating-point numbers
+(Java `double`), X will be 2<sup>53</sup>.
 For 32-bit IEEE 854 floating-point numbers (Java `float`), X will be 2<sup>24</sup>.
 (See "Generating uniform doubles in the unit interval" in the [`xoroshiro+` remarks page](http://xoroshiro.di.unimi.it/#remarks) for further discussion.)

-A detailed discussion of other methods to generate random numbers or integers that follow a given distribution, such as a normal, geometric, binomial, or discrete weighted distribution, or that fall within a given range, is outside the scope of this page.
-In general, such methods can be written in terms of the two basic building blocks for generating uniform random numbers.
+A detailed discussion of other methods to generate random numbers or integers that follow a given distribution, such as a normal, geometric, binomial, or discrete weighted distribution, or that fall within a given range, is outside the scope of this page, however.;  I have written about this in [another document](https://peteroupc.github.io/randomfunc.html).

-In my opinion, new programming languages should include methods for the two building blocks given above in their standard libraries -- one set for unpredictable-random generators, and another set for statistical RNGs.
+In my opinion, new programming languages should include methods corresponding to the two given above in their standard libraries -- one set for unpredictable-random generators, and another set for statistical RNGs.

+<a id=Shuffling></a>
 ### Shuffling

 There are special considerations in play when applications use RNGs to shuffle a list of items.

 1. **Shuffling method.** The [Fisher-Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list such that all permutations of that list are equally likely to occur, assuming the RNG it uses produces uniformly random numbers and can generate all permutations of that list.
-However, that method is also easy to get wrong.
+However, that method is also easy to get wrong; I give a correct implementation in [another document](https://peteroupc.github.io/random.html).
 2. **Generating all permutations.** A pseudorandom number generator (PRNG) can't generate all permutations of a list if the [factorial](https://en.wikipedia.org/wiki/Factorial) of the list's size is greater than the generator's _period_.
 This means that the items in a shuffled list of that size will never appear in certain orders when that generator is used to shuffle it.
 For example, a PRNG with period 2<sup>64</sup> (or one with a 64-bit seed length) can't generate all permutations of a list with more than 20 items; with period 2<sup>128</sup>, more than 34 items; with period 2<sup>226</sup>, more than 52 items; and with period 2<sup>256</sup>, more than 57 items.
 When shuffling more than 20 items, a concerned application would be well advised to use an unpredictable-random implementation.
+(See "Lack of randomness" in the [BigDeal document by van Staveren](https://sater.home.xs4all.nl/doc.html) for further discussion.)

+<a id=Conclusion></a>
 ## Conclusion

 In conclusion, most applications that require random numbers usually want either unpredictability (cryptographic security), or speed and high quality.
 I believe that RNGs that meet the descriptions specified in the "Unpredictable RNGs" and "Statistical RNGs" sections will meet the needs of those applications.